-GB Mag caught up with Olufunmi Odeyemi, who is from Nigeria and has been a student at Nottingham Trent University for the past three years, to find out what inspired her about Nottingham to write two powerful poems, both of which won a prize in the Nottingham Young Creative Awards.
+GB Mag sat down with Olufunmi Odeyemi, who is from Nigeria and has been a student at Nottingham Trent University for the past three years.
+We find out what in Nottingham inspired her to write two powerful poems, both of which won a prize in the Nottingham Young Creative Awards.

-Funmi, as she is known to her friends, confesses she always wanted to come to the UK and with family in London and a loyal Manchester United FC fan she might have originally chosen to study in Manchester to be nearer to the club she has supported since she was eight.
+Funmi, as she is known to her friends, confesses she’s always wanted to come to the UK.
+With family in London and as a loyal Manchester United FC fan she might have originally chosen to study in Manchester to be nearer to the club she has supported since she was eight.
 Or drawn to the bright lights of London but after visiting her older sister and brother, who were both students at Nottingham Trent University, she knew this was the city for her.